foundryserver/infrastructure/qemu/readme.md

 ```

 ## Mount Data rbd drive

-It is important to note that we are not creating any partions on this data drive.
+It is important to note that we are not creating any partitions on this data drive.
 This makes expanding
-the disk very easy as we are not dealing with partions.  so we can just run resize2fs and life is good.
+the disk very easy as we are not dealing with partitions. so we can just run resize2fs and life is good.
 We get the UUID from blkid for sdb and then use that to make the fstab entry.

 ```